 - Blackberries = 1 cup has 8 grams

-- Raspberries = 1 cup has 8 grams (try my triple berry smoothie with no bananas.)
+- Raspberries = 1 cup has 8 grams (try my smoothie recipe without banana)

 - Pomegranate = 1 cup has 7 grams (try my couscous and pomegranate salad.)

 - Prunes = 1 cup has 7.7 grams